smoussavi00/scd/README.md

    4.2 block: 01-48, duration in number of consecutive 30-second blocks, applicable only to primary and day items (e.g. block = 03 means an event takes 90 minutes)    <br>
    4.3 time: 00:00-23:59, military time (e.g. 07:05 or 17:05)    <br>
    4.4 day_of_week: 0-6, where 0 represents Sunday, applicable only to primary items <br>
-   4.5 mode: 00-63, no definite functionality other than cool colours.
-Leave at 0 for most things. <br>
+   4.5 mode: 00-63, leave at 0 for most things, no definite functionality other than cool colours, will be useful later <br>
    4.6 day: 00-31 <br>
    4.7 month: 01-12 <br>
    4.8 year: 0000-9999 <br>